People Could Not Make Heads or Tails of This Viral Dog Photo

 The strangely captivating photo, which has garnered thousands of likes was shared last month by the Twitter user.

 At first glance, it’s an adorable puppy.
-But, wait, is it an upside down pig.
+But, wait, is it an upside down pig?
 Some people see it as a goat.
 It all comes down to context, and what’s at the top of the viewer’s mind.

 Lucky for everyone, we have some clarity.